Engagement...What is it?...Why should we care?

 This, then, is a reasonable framework for building a culture of engagement.
 Be aware that positive culture transformation cannot be a one-off project if it is to succeed.
 Rather, it must be managed on a daily basis–become modus operandi; routine; a part of the organizational DNA.

 Engagement doesn’t come easily; it requires constant care and nurturing with an eye to perpetual improvement and no tolerance for the status quo.
 To achieve this as effectively and efficiently as possible nearly always requires expert assistance from outside the organization.
-It really is not a DIY project.
+This really is not a DIY project.

 An old Chinese Proverb may be apropos here: